 - Our Favorite Bone Broth is made in a pressure cooker.
 Think of bone broth as a more intense, velvety broth.
 It can be used in recipes calling for stock or broth, but also doubles as a delicious and comforting soup to enjoy by itself.

 - Easy Instant Pot Salsa Verde Chicken is perfect for serving with rice, cooked grains or in tortillas.

 - Our Ultimate Pulled Pork is amazing when made in a pressure cooker.
 See our tips as well as how to make it in a slow cooker.

 - These Instant Pot Eggs could not be simpler!
 If you are looking for a 100% foolproof method for how to cook hard or soft boiled eggs, this is it.

 - I love making Homemade Applesauce in my pressure cooker!
 So easy.

 For more beef recipes, take a look at our classic chili recipe made with ground beef and beans or these shredded beef tacos.

 Easy Instant Pot Pot Roast (Tender and Juicy)

 How to make Instant Pot pot roast that is so tender, it melts in your mouth.
 This easy recipe makes ultra-flavorful beef guaranteed to satisfy the entire family.
-Use an Instant Pot or other brand of electric pressure cooker.
+Use an Instant Pot or another brand of electric pressure cooker.
 The best cuts of beef for pot roast are tougher cuts of meat like chuck, brisket, and round.
 Baby potatoes are optional.
 They get very soft and can be served whole or mashed and served alongside the pot roast.
 The carrots, celery, and garlic add a lot of flavor to the dish.
 They will become quite soft after cooking.
 If you like them this soft, feel free to serve them with the beef.
 If they are too soft for you, leave them off the plate and consider them flavoring agents.